🎯 What is prompt engineering?

 | 2024 | Structured prompts + roles | Professional responses |

-Every good prompt rests on four fundamental elements that we call the RCTF framework:
+Every good prompt is based on four fundamental elements that we call the RCTF framework:

 1. Role (R)